pulumi/pulumi-hugo/themes/default/content/docs/pulumi-cloud/webhooks.md

 ### Create a Webhook

-To create an organization webhook:
+#### Create an Organization Webhook

 1. Navigate to **Settings** > **Webhooks**.
 2. Select **Create webhook**.
-3. Select between a slack-formatted webhook or regular Pulumi webhooks.
+3. Select between a slack-formatted or generic JSON webhooks.
 4. If you selected `Slack`, you will be prompted to provide a Slack webhook URL and a display name.
 5. If you selected `Webhook`, provide a display name, payload URL, and optionally a secret.
 6. Choose between receiving all events or only receiving specific events using the filters menu.

-To create a stack webhook:
+#### Create a Stack Webhook

 1. Navigate to the stack.
 2. Then navigate to **Settings** > **Webhooks**
 3. Select **Create webhook**.
-4. Select between a slack-formatted webhook or regular Pulumi JSON webhooks.
+4. Select between a slack-formatted webhook or generic JSON webhooks.
 5. If you selected `Slack`, you will be prompted to provide a Slack webhook URL and a display name.
 6. If you selected `Webhook`, provide a display name, payload URL, and optionally a secret.
 7. Choose between receiving all events or only receiving specific events using the filters menu.